jyo3003/ScoreCraft/README.md

 This command creates a new database named "capstone".

 SHOW VARIABLES LIKE 'port';
+default port for MySQL is 3306

 This command will show the port number on which MySQL server is running.
 Note down the port number.

 SHOW VARIABLES LIKE 'hostname';
+default hostname for MySQL is localhost

 This command will show the hostname of MySQL server.
 Note down the hostname.